 People are nervous about taking their Driving Test and have worries about how they will perform on the big day.
 These driving test tips highlight the pitfalls and what you can do to increase your chances of passing?

 To pass the practical test candidates must not commit any serious or dangerous faults and less than 16 minor faults.
-Candidates are expected to complete one reversing manoeuvre, possibly an emergency stop, and a 10 minute independent drive.
-During the independent drive, students’ to follow road signs to a destination requested by the driving examiner.
+Driving test candidates are expected to complete one reversing manoeuvre, possibly an emergency stop, and a 20 minute independent drive.
+During the independent drive, students follow road signs or SatNav to a specified.
 Most of the test will involve the examiner directing you junction by junction.